arjunsurendran24/stack-pr/README.md

 Default values for command line options can be specified via a config file.
-Path to the config file can be specified via `STACKPR_CONFIG` envvar, and by default it's assumed to be `.stack-pr.cfg` in the current folder.
+Path to the config file can be specified via `STACKPR_CONFIG` envvar, and by default it's assumed to be `.stack-ado.cfg` in the current folder.

 An example of a config file: